 - SEO: Search engines value backlinks from high-authority websites as proof of credibility.

-- LLM Optimization: LLMs assess credibility based on the accuracy of claims, the presence of citations, and the overall consistency of the information with other reputable sources.
+- LLMO: LLMs assess credibility based on the accuracy of claims, the presence of citations, and the overall consistency of the information with other reputable sources.

 Best Practice: